unlock-protocol/unlock/unlock-protocol-com/blog/guildxyz-telegram.md

 Save your updates, and you should be all set!

-To invice someone to the token-gated chat, direct them to the Guild site for your guild.
+To invite someone to the token-gated chat, direct them to the Guild site for your guild.
 When someone attempts to join, Guild will manage the process and, if the visitor has the correct Unlock key in their wallet, Guild will link the new member over to the Telegram chat for you, seamlessly.

 ![telegram-with-correct-key.png](/images/blog/guildxyz-telegram/telegram-with-correct-key.png)